A+ for Effort: 44 Daily Use English Sentences in School

 While teaching a lesson, the teacher might pause from time to time to ask if the students understand the lesson.

-You usually respond with a “yes” or “no” to these questions and then explain what the problem is.
+You usually respond by raising your hand and replying “yes” or “no” to these questions, then explain what the problem is.

 The only way to get better is to practice, so try saying these sentences out loud in front of a mirror.
 Make an effort to apply what you’ve learned when you go to school and interact (talk) with your friends and teachers.